Giant Catfish Safaris - A Short History

 One of the nicest things I've found about fishing, is that there are more species and types of fishing than one can ever master in a lifetime.
 Over the years, no matter what type of fishing I've been doing, I've always looked for more and bigger.
 Decades ago, I happily discovered the excitement of fishing for giant catfish; So what better place to seek them than the Amazon where there are far more species, and far bigger sporting catfish than anywhere else in the world.

-Acute Angling began its pursuit of Amazon catfish by organizing a giant catfish safari to the Rio Solimoes, Amazonia, Brazil, over a decade and a half ago.
+Acute Angling began its pursuit of Amazon catfish by organizing a giant catfish safari to the Rio Solimoes, Amazonia, Brazil, almost two decades ago.
 We started out with some general knowledge and lots of enthusiam.
 But we didn't have a whisker of giant catfish experience, so it was strictly an exploratory trip, seeking the big cats in what had been described as the heart of their natural territory.
 The trip was designed to develop a guided catfish trip for future anglers, but our individual goals were pure and simple; to catch fish.
 We went during the rainy season, not the most attractive of times to be in the rain forest, but until we learned better, it appeared to be the best time to find giant cats.
 We headed for the Rio Solimoes, the main trunk of the Amazon, an enormous, complex and brawny river.
-We went with scales and tapes and cameras because we were pursuing species of catfish that haden't even been listed in the record books yet.
+We went with scales and tapes and cameras because we were pursuing species of catfish that hadn't even been listed in the record books yet.
 It was planned as a trip for the dedicated, die-hard fisherman, not the casual tourist.

 We weren't uncomfortable, however.
 We ate and slept and traveled aboard an 85 foot yacht with air-conditioned cabins, bathrooms and a fully enclosed, air-conditioned dining room and bar.
 The fully equipped kitchen provided delicious and satisfying meals.
 Our experienced peacock bass fishing staff and guides were aboard to ensure our effectiveness, convenience and safety.
 We were comfortable, well fed and fully supplied with everything we needed in a relaxed and friendly environment.
 We fished in stable, 16 foot aluminum fishing boats, equipped with 40 hp Yamaha outboards and trolling motors.
 With two anglers and a guide per boat, we ranged up and down the river and its many tributaries in search of giant cats (and other exotic fish) while the yacht cruised on.
 We roamed several hundred miles up the Solimoes.